Recording Item Donations

 The FMV guide

-Our FMV guide provides estimated values for common donated items.
+Our FMV guide provides estimated starting point values for common donated items.
+Items in the 2026 guide may have one, two, or three tiers depending on the available pricing support.
 Browse by category or search for specific items.

 Browse categories